landeros10/brca_riskformer/README.md

 - ✅ Comprehensive experiment tracking and model versioning with Weights & Biases
 - ✅ Extensive unit and integration tests covering all core components
 - ✅ Orchestration scripts for automated batch processing of slide preprocessing and model training
+- ✅ Hyperparameter optimization pipeline with Optuna integration for model tuning
 - 🔄 Advanced explainability methods are being refined for clinical interpretation
+- 🔄 Deployment and inference structure is under active development for clinical integration
 - 🔄 Additional model variants are under active development

 The codebase is now research-production ready with robust components for the full machine learning lifecycle from data preprocessing to model deployment.
 Recent updates have focused on optimizing the transformer architecture, improving distributed training performance, and enhancing the reliability of the preprocessing pipeline.